 Amy Herman, the book’s author, has been teaching the skill using works of art for several decades.
 Why should you want to see better?
 Herman contends that by observing more you’re able to make better critical decisions (especially at higher stress moments) and — equally as important — you’re able to better communicate important information that might be critical to others.
 It’s a skill, Herman contends, that will benefit anyone looking to improve their life.

 Herman is an articulate and interesting speaker.
 Several examples:

-Mastery is Robert Greene’s sixth book.
-His prior books have all been best sellers.
+Mastery is Robert Greene’s sixth bestselling book.
 Several have garnered controversy.
 His first book, The 48 Laws of Power was once characterized as chicken soup for the soulless.

 Mastery is about just that, mastery.
-By profiling several historical figures and contemporary men, Greene explores the personal traits and necessary habits needed to become a master.
+By profiling several historical figures and contemporary men, Greene explores the personal traits and habits needed to become a master.
 He is a gifted storyteller and a wise teacher.

-Not surprising, the business magazine, Forbes did an interview with Greene and wanted to know “How to Become a Master of Any Skill”.
-Here you go!
+Forbes did an interview with Greene and wanted to know “How to Become a Master of Any Skill” ~~ Here you go!